Administration#

 -n, --real-name TEXT

-The real name of the user
+The real name of the new user

 -r, --role [Administrator|Operator|Metrics|Backup]